nus-cs2103/website-base/admin/project-scope.md

    </panel><p/>

    In the initial stages of the project you are recommended to add minor enhancements in order to get familiar with the project.
-   * These minor enhancements are unlikely to earn marks.
-You are advised not to spend a lot of effort on thm enhancement.
+   These minor enhancements are unlikely to earn marks.
+You are advised not to spend a lot of effort on minor enhancements.

    <panel header="{{ icon_example }} Examples of minor enhancements" minimized>